-The purpose of the JSNA is to identify local needs and views to support local strategy development and service planning.
-In order to understand whether we are achieving good health and care outcomes locally, it is useful to benchmark outcomes in Cambridgeshire against those in other areas.
-This summary report does not have the depth of information needed to support planning of services, however, the detailed reports are available at: www.cambridgeshireinsight.org.uk/jsna.
+The purpose of Cambridgeshire's Joint Strategic Needs Assessment is to identify local needs and views to support local strategy development and service planning.
+In order to understand whether we are achieving good health and care outcomes locally, it is useful to benchmark outcomes in Cambridgeshire against those in other areas and look at trends over time.